Catalytic converter theft from cars isn’t a new crime, but it has increased significantly in recent times.

 What is a catalytic converter?

 The catalytic converter is part of the car’s emissions control system.
 It cleans up the exhaust gases before they are expelled from the car through the exhaust pipe.
 Its internal elements react with the gases, breaking them down into less harmful substances and water vapour.
-All cars sold in Europe since 1993 have had to be fitted with catalytic converter by law.
+All new cars sold in Europe since 1993 have had to be fitted with a catalytic converter by law.

 Why are they a target for thieves?

-Clearly the police are best placed to offer advice on the motives behind this crime, but we understand that in the main, the value of the catalytic converter for recycling is the main attraction to thieves, because they contain precious metals such as rhodium, platinum and palladium.
+Clearly the police are best placed to offer advice on the motives behind this crime.
+But we understand that the value of the catalytic converter for recycling is the main attraction to thieves, because it contains precious metals such as rhodium, platinum and palladium.

-What is Toyota doing to stop its cars being targeted?
+What can owners do to stop their cars being targeted?

-Does a Catloc give my car 100% protection from thieves?
+Does a mechanical lock give my car 100% protection from thieves?

 Sadly not.
-It can make theft more difficult but thieves are using high-powered cutting tools to remove catalytic converters and because of this it is not possible to make catalytic converters ‘unstealable’.
-A Catloc makes it harder to steal a catalytic converter, slowing thieves down and acting as a deterrent.
-As mentioned above, we’re doing all we can to seek further technical options for customers.
+It can make theft more difficult but thieves are using high-powered cutting tools to remove catalytic converters and because of this it is not possible to make them ‘unstealable’.
+A mechanical locking device makes it harder to steal a catalytic converter because it slows down thieves and therefore acts as a deterrent.

 If I’m worried about my Toyota model, what should I do?